 What is it about winter that conjures up such lovely images?
 Sleigh rides, big sweaters, even marshmallows floating on the surface of a steaming hot cup of hot chocolate.
 But then there’s also dry, cracked skin that feels like it’s being rubbed with sandpaper and looks like it’s never seen the light of day.
-That’s why it’s so important to switch up your winter skin care routine so your skin can not only look, but feel its best in the winter months!
+That’s why it’s so important to switch up your skincare routine during the winter, so your skin can not only look but feel its best during this season.

 Tips for the Best Winter Skin Care Routine

-It takes mere seconds for lips to dry out in the winter so be sure you’ve always got a lip balm on hand.
-And if you’re out and about and find yourself without hand lotion, lip balm can always double for it in a pinch!
+It takes mere seconds for lips to dry out in the winter, so be sure you always have a hydrating lip treatment on hand.
+And if you’re out and about and find yourself without hand lotion, a botanical lip balm can always double for it in a pinch!

 3. Make sure you’re moisturizing the skin on your body

 Nothing is less comfortable than dry, cracked winter skin.
-Make sure you’ve got a good body moisturizer and start using it before skin gets cracked, so you’re not irritating already irritated skin.
+Make sure you have a good body moisturizer and start using it before skin gets cracked, so you’re not irritating already irritated skin.

 4. Don’t dry off completely

-Instead, when you get out of the shower, just pat down the skin and then apply moisturizer, locking in moisture.
+When you get out of the shower, just pat down the skin and then apply moisturizer, locking in extra hydration into your skin.

 5. Limit physical exfoliation

-Since physical exfoliation involves rubbing the skin with a tool like a brush or a sponge, it’s always a good idea to limit how often you exfoliate physically in any kind of extreme weather.
+Since physical exfoliation sometimes involves rubbing the skin and can cause irritation to dry skin, it’s always a good idea to limit how often you exfoliate physically in any kind of extreme weather.

 6. Lower the inside temperature

-We know—nothing is more fun than cranking up the thermostat when you start to feel the first little chill in the air, but heat can REALLY dry out your skin.
-A better option—on a couple of levels—is to throw on a few extra sweaters and get under some blankets.
+We often want to crank up the thermostat when we start to feel the first little chill in the air, but heat can really dry out your skin.
+A better option—on a couple of levels—is to throw on a few extra sweaters, put on your slippers, and get under some blankets.

 7. Limit shower time and/or take cooler showers